waseemtannous/Subtitles/README.md

 python3 main.py
 ```

 The pipeline will process all the videos in the `data/videos` directory.
 It will extract the audio, transcribe it to text, translate the text to all target languages, and generate subtitles.
 It will also create a video with the subtitles burned in.
+The output will be saved in the `data/output` an it contains the video with captions, raw audio file, and the srt files for each language.

 ## Notes